 Migration data in Eastern Africa

 Eastern Africa has historically been part of global migration and trade networks and continues to play an important role in both.
-The geographic sub-region1 spans a total of 18 countries, ranging from Burundi, Rwanda, Uganda and South Sudan in the west to Tanzania, Kenya, Ethiopia, Eritrea, Djibouti and Somalia in the east to Madagascar, Malawi, Mozambique, Zambia and Zimbabwe in the south and the island nations of Comoros, Mauritius and Seychelles, each with its unique migration pattern and profile.
+The geographic sub-region1 spans a total of 18 countries, ranging from Burundi, Rwanda, South Sudan and Uganda in the west to Ethiopia, Eritrea, Djibouti, Kenya and Somalia in the east to Malawi, Mozambique, the United Republic of Tanzania, Zambia and Zimbabwe in the south and the island nations of Comoros, Madagascar, Mauritius and Seychelles1, each with its unique migration pattern and profile.

-Home to an estimated population of 415.8 million, the sub-region hosted 7.6 million international migrants in 2017 (UN DESA, 2017) and 3.6 million refugees and asylum seekers in 2018 (UNHCR, 2019).
-IOM’s Displacement Tracking Matrix (DTM) data suggest that in 2018, 150,000 – 200,000 migrants left the East and Horn of Africa (EHoA)2 region traveling eastwards towards the Arab Peninsula and northwards towards northern Africa and Europe.3 The region is characterized by developmental challenges and shifting demographics as populations grow and migrate towards urban centres, other parts of the region or beyond.
+Home to an estimated population of 418 million, the sub-region hosted 7.9 million international migrants at mid-year 2019 (UN DESA, 2019) and 3.6 million refugees and asylum seekers in 2018 (UNHCR, 2019).
+IOM’s Displacement Tracking Matrix (DTM) data suggest that in 2018, 150,000 – 200,000 migrants left the East and Horn of Africa (EHoA)2 region traveling eastwards towards the Arab Peninsula and northwards towards northern Africa and Europe3.
+The region is characterized by developmental challenges and shifting demographics as populations grow and migrate towards urban centres, other parts of the region or beyond.
 Migration drivers include poverty, conflict and environmental events such as droughts and floods.
 Since mid-2018, the region has experienced major, positive geopolitical shifts following the signing of a peace agreement between Eritrea and Ethiopia, triggering a series of initiatives aimed at boosting the stability of the region as a whole.

-- Uganda (1.7 million), Ethiopia (1.2 million) and Kenya (1.1 million) were estimated to be the three countries hosting the highest number of international migrants in the region in 2017 (UN DESA, 2017).
+- Uganda (1.7 million), Ethiopia (1.3 million) and Kenya (1 million) were estimated to be the three countries hosting the highest number of international migrants in the region at mid-year 2019 (UN DESA, 2019).

 - Reasons such as a lack of economic opportunity and the expectation to find better livelihood opportunities elsewhere are two of the major migration drivers in the region (IOM, 2019).